brettmillerb/Pester-Wiki/Should.md

-`Should` is a command that provides assertion convenience methods for comparing objects and throwing test failures when test expectations fail.  `Should` should be used inside `It` blocks of a Pester test script.
+`Should` is a command that provides assertion convenience methods for comparing objects and throwing test failures when test expectations fail. `Should` is used inside `It` blocks of a Pester test script.

 SHOULD OPERATORS
 --------------